jecki/DHParser/documentation_src/manuals/02_nodetree.rst

 to equip the messages of errors that are detected in later processing stages with source code locations.
-In later processing stages the tree may already have been reshaped and its string-content may have been changed, say, by normalising whitespace or dropping delimiters.
+In later processing stages the tree may already have been reshaped and its string-content may have been changed, say, by normalizing whitespace or dropping delimiters.

 Before the `pos`-field can be read, it must have been initialized with the `with_pos`-method, which recursively initializes the `pos`-field of the child